 NB.
 If you use eth1, eth2 (Ent.
-MAX only) or eth3 (Ent.
-MAX only) these should be changed in the same way
+MAX & 10G only) or eth3 (Ent.
+MAX & 10G only) these should also be changed in the same way

-To perform the recovery:
+To perform the recovery

-- Locate your copy of Ib\config.xml (either the backup from the master, or the modified slave copy) - If the failed master is still on, power it down - Disconnect the Heartbeat (serial) cable and the network cable - Repair the problems you are having with the master - Connect a mouse, monitor and keyboard & power up the master - Restore the master from the Load balancer ISO image using a USB stick by following the steps on page 99-100
+- Locate your copy of Ib\config.xml (either the backup from the master, or the modified slave copy) - If the failed master is still on, power it down - Disconnect all cables - Repair the problems you are having with the master - Connect the power lead, mouse, monitor and keyboard - Restore the master from the Load balancer ISO image using a USB stick by following the steps on page 104. - Log onto the console of the master appliance as: